andrew-m0ses/spherical-spectral-synth/README.md

-real-time polyphonic FFT-based synthesizer with variable analog controls (including for spectral sensitivity, randomized dynamical envelopes of synthesized inharmonics, and arpeggiation) for the Raspberry Pi using Pure Data with a spherical enclosure
+real-time polyphonic FFT-based synthesizer--i.e., audio input spectrally filtered and output as sine waves--with variable analog controls (including for spectral sensitivity, randomized dynamical envelopes of synthesized inharmonics, and arpeggiation) for the Raspberry Pi using Pure Data with a spherical enclosure

 Pure Data dependencies: zexy and cyclone libraries